OSGeo/PROJ/docs/source/install.rst

 .. option:: CMAKE_CXX_FLAGS

     Flags used by the C++ compiler during all build types.
+This is initialized by the :envvar:`CXXFLAGS` environment variable.

 .. option:: CMAKE_INSTALL_PREFIX